-The Group continued education programme through textbook donations to schools in various counties.
+The continued Group education programme through textbook donations to schools in various counties.
 The programme is delivered in consultation and partnership with a broad range of stakeholders including, the County Governments, development partners and independent bodies.
 In 2019, the Group distributed books in Murumba Primary School, Siaya county, Laikipia Rescue & Rehab Centre, Laikipia county, Kiwandani Primary School, Kilifi county, Natwana Primary School, Uasin Gishu County, Mama Fatuma Children's Home and Mum's Love Children's Home, in Nairobi county.
-These donations
+These donations benefitted more than 2,000 pupils.

-Over 116,400 copies of Daily Nation and Taifa Leo distributed to 188 schools across the country impacting 53,269 students' access to reading material
+of Daily Nation and to 188 schools across the country impacting 53,269 students' access to reading material